-Cornering wear can be distinguished from toe or camber wear by the rounding of the outside shoulder of the tire, and by the roughening of the tread surface in this section denoting severe abrasion.
-See figure 6-13.
+Cornering wear can be distinguished from toe or camber wear by the rounding of the outside shoulder of the tire, and by the roughening of tread surface in this section denoting severe abrasion.
+See figure 7-5, view E.

 No alignment or tire pressure change can be made that will relieve cornering wear.
-Only the driver can effect a cure, and that by slowing down on the curves.
+Only the driver can effect a cure, and that is by slowing down on curves.